duckhq/ducktor/README.md

-# Duck Debugger UI
+# Ducktor

-A debugger UI that can be used to test different aspects of Duck, which might be hard to replicate against a real CI server.
+A debugger that can be used to test different aspects of Duck, which might be hard to replicate against a real CI server.

 ## Prerequisites